 You will not receive any federal or institutional financial aid until you resolve the verification review process.
 If you were selected for verification after financial aid has previously disbursed and do not comply, your financial aid will be cancelled.
 You will then incur a large bill you will have to repay.

+When you completed your FAFSA, you provided permission allowing the U.S. Department of Education or UNLV to ask for additional documentation.
 A FAFSA cannot be completed without a student or parent agreeing to the following U.S. Department of Education statement:

 If you are the parent or student, by signing this application (FAFSA) you agree, if asked, to provide information that will verify the accuracy of your completed form.
 This information may include U.S. or state income tax forms that you filed or are required to file.

 The UNLV Financial Aid & Scholarships Office is obligated under Federal Code of Regulation, 34 CFR 668.16(g) to refer fraudulent activity in obtaining Federal financial aid assistance.
 The Office of the Inspector General of the Department of Education will be notified if the office finds credible information indicating an applicant may have engaged in fraud or other criminal misconduct in connection with their FAFSA application.